alt-golang/logger/README.md

 <a name="usage">Usage</a>
 -------------------------

-To use the module, import the LoggerFactory and call the `GetLogger` function with a logging category (your module requires path is a sensible choice).
+To use the module, import the module and call the `GetLogger` function with a logging category (your module url and package path is a sensible choice).

 ```go
 import  ( "github.com/alt-golang/logger") ;